AxonIQ/docker-kubernetes/axondb-single/README.md

 docker run --rm -p8023:8023 -m 1G --name axondb -h axondb axondb-single
 ```

 ### Setting the prefix for the docker repository
 (This is assumed to have been done in the following commands.)
 ```
 export DOCKER_IMAGE_PREFIX=<set as appropriate>
 ```

-### Pushing the docker image to the google container repo
+### Pushing the docker image to the container repo
 ```
 docker tag axondb-single $DOCKER_IMAGE_PREFIX/axondb-single docker push $DOCKER_IMAGE_PREFIX/axondb-single